StorjOld/storjtorrent/README.rst

     >>> st.get_hash([], '../path/to/your/torrentfile')
     'e90e06f2a2461801ac6f7a4b4bccd7f1f16393d3'

-``get_hash()`` retrieves the SHA1 hash of the specified torrent file.
-This hash can be used with a magnet link to let others find and download your torrent via DHT.
+``get_hash()`` retrieves the SHA1 hash of the specified torrent file as a libtorrent sha1_hash object.
+You can apply `.to_str() to the result to get an encoded string.
+This string can be used with a magnet link to let others find and download your torrent via DHT.
 For example, if the command returns ``e90e06f2a2461801ac6f7a4b4bccd7f1f16393d3``, you could use a corresponding magnet link of